 - Strengthen security

 - Consider new apps and services.
-Spring may be a good time to consider team planning software such as CrossLead’s Task Management.
+Spring may be a good time to consider team planning software.
 Tom’s Guide recently featured its list of favorite productivity apps.
-On the top is Any.Do.
+On the top is opens in a new windowAny.Do.
 It keeps you on schedule with to-to lists, reminders, notes and the ability to share with others.
 It syncs between phone, desktop, web and tablet.

 - Organize digital files.
 These days, everyone has millions of digital files stored across multiple devices.
 Use this time to get them organized such as deleting duplicate, temporary files and unused applications.
-This blog has a good summary of what to look for.
+The ClickAway opens in a new windowblog has a good summary of what to look for.